 Your deductible is the amount of money you must pay out-of-pocket before your insurance company pays you anything.
 Here’s an example of how this works:

-Bill doesn’t have $35,000 of cash sitting in the bank.
+Bill doesn’t have $35,000 in cash sitting in the bank.
 Bill gets comprehensive & collision insurance on his new rig.
 The next day, a tree falls on the truck, destroying it completely.
-Bill’s insurance company pays Bill $34,500.
+Bill’s insurance company pays him $34,500.

-Why not the full $35,000?
-Because of a $500 deductible.
-The bigger the deductible, the less the insurance company pays out.
-And the bigger deductible, the more money you can save on your auto insurance bill.
+The larger the deductible, the less the insurance company pays out and the more money you can save on your auto insurance policy.